 When it was discovered that he was able to walk the length of the great hall at Dunfermline Palace unaided, it was decided that the young Prince was strong enough to make the journey, and thus to be reunited with his family in the summer of 1604.

 Under the care of Elizabeth, Lady Carey, Charles was made to wear boots of Spanish leather and brass to help strengthen his weak ankles.
 His speech development was slow, too, and for the remainder of his life, he retained a stammer.

 It may come as a surprise to some that Charles I was not destined for the throne – he was the ‘spare’ as the second son of the Stewart (later Anglicised to Stuart) King.
 His elder brother, Henry was tall, strong, athletic, bright, and adored by the family and courtiers.
 It was much the same for his sister, Elizabeth, and she and Henry appeared close.
 Charles on the other hand was meek, sickly and (some think) oft ignored.

 He idolised Henry, and, having largely overcome his physical disabilities, Charles became an adept horseman and marksman, attempting to emulate his brother.
 Combined with his speech impediment and slight build, it appears he was quite insecure, and may have developed something of a complex later on.

 This all changed in 1612, when, following a swim in the Thames, Henry contracted typhoid.
 He succumbed in early November, leaving Charles unexpectedly as heir to the throne.
 Since James hated funerals, Charles was appointed chief mourner at his brother’s burial, and from herein began to shoulder the burden of Royal duties.

-The following year, in 1613, Elizabeth, was also taken away from Charles – she had been matched with Frederick of the Palatinate, leader of a German principality, and she moved to Germany with her husband.
+The following year, in 1613, Elizabeth, was also taken away from Charles: she had been matched with Frederick of the Palatinate, leader of a German principality, and she moved to what is now Germany with her husband, leaving her brother behind.